josuah/notmarkdown/doc/index.md

 in the ./doc/ of the git repo of NotMarkdown, but all style, layout, header... are provided by you in head.html or head.gph.

+NotWiki websites can be something entirely different than documentation sites, such as blogs, newspapers, association/enterprise presentation...

 How does NotMarkdown differ with Markdown?
 ------------------------------------------